Return to the Newsroom

 September 14, 2022

-August 25, 2022 was the 183rd day of the ongoing armed conflict on Ukrainian territory.
+August 25, 2022 was the 183rd day of the ongoing war on Ukraine.
 This will thus be the 183rd day for refugees, who started arriving in Poland on the very first day of the current conflict.
-From that point onwards, a person residing in a country is subject to absolute tax liability in the country of residence.
+From that point onwards, PIT implications for Ukrainian refugees staying in Poland are arising, as a person residing in a country is subject to absolute tax liability in the country of residence.
 This follows from international double taxation treaties, including the convention between Poland and Ukraine.

 Refugee as a Polish tax resident